Westmoreland (1783 ship): Career

-1st slave trading voyage (1800–1801): Captain Robert Catterall acquired a letter of marque on 2 April 1800.
+1st voyage transporting enslaved people (1800–1801): Captain Robert Catterall acquired a letter of marque on 2 April 1800.
 He sailed from Liverpool on 20 April.
+In 1800, 133 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 120 of these vessels sailed from Liverpool.

-Westmoreland acquired her slaves in West Africa and arrived at Kingston on 9 January 1801 with 368.
-She sailed from Kingston on 4 April and arrived back at Liverpool on 4 June.
+Westmoreland acquired captives in West Africa and arrived at Kingston on 9 January 1801, with 368.
+She sailed from Kingston on 4 April, and arrived back at Liverpool on 4 June.
 She had left Liverpool with 40 crew members, had arrived at Kingston with 36, and had returned to Liverpool having suffered four crew deaths on her voyage.

-2nd slave trading voyage (1803–1804): Captain Timothy Boardman acquired a letter of marque on 11 July 1823.
+2nd voyage transporting enslaved people (1803–1804): Captain Timothy Boardman acquired a letter of marque on 11 July 1823.
 Westmoreland left Liverpool on 9 January 1803.
+In 1803, 99 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 83 of these vessels sailed from Liverpool.

-She acquired her slaves in Gabon.
+Westmoreland acquired captives in Gabon.
 As she was sailing to the West Indies, the privateer General Ernouf captured her, but HMS Cyane recaptured her on 2 January 1804, or just before.
-Westmoreland arrived at Barbados on 5 January with 192 slaves.
+Westmoreland arrived at Barbados on 5 January, with 192 captives.
 At some point Captain Edward Kelly replaced Boardman.
 Westmoreland, Kelly, master, arrived in Liverpool in early July.
 She had left Liverpool with 37 crew members and she suffered six crew deaths on her voyage.

 Fate

-Although both LR and the Register of Shipping carried Westmorelnad with data stale since 1804, it appears that Captain Baynes Reed acquired a letter of marque on 26 March 1805.
+Although both LR and the Register of Shipping carried Westmoreland with data stale since 1804, it appears that Captain Baynes Reed acquired a letter of marque on 26 March 1805.
 He sailed for Demerara.
 In March or so, the French privateer Bon, of Bordeaux, captured Westmoreland.
 In June Lloyd's List reported that Commerce, of Liverpool, had arrived in Virginia.
 On her way a Spanish privateer had boarded her and transferred to her Reed and his crew.